 Study the impact of enhanced RAN-based service awareness on 6G RAN architecture.

-In this paper we bring to the discussions the requirements that are in our opinion important for the correct development of the 6G RAN and we follow up on the requirements agreed during the last RAN3 meeting..
+In this paper we bring to the discussions the requirements that are in our opinion important for the correct development of the 6G RAN and we follow up on the requirements agreed during the last RAN3 meeting.

 We then touch upon the open points captured during the last RAN3 meeting, providing our initial opinions about them.